perlmaster/myls3/README.md

 # myls3
-my version of ls command designed to run on windows
+my version of the ls command was written to be compiled and run under windows.
+With a few minor edits it will compile and run under UNIX.

 myls3.c - main program
 die.c - function similar to die() from Perl